magiclabs/example-nextjs/README.md

 ### WebAuthn

-Finally, you can let users log into your app with just a fingerprint (on supported browsers) or yubikey.
+Finally, you can let users login to your app with just a fingerprint (on supported browsers) or yubikey.
 This is powered by the WebAuthn protocol, and allows users to register and login with their hardware device.
 The low-level implementation of WebAuthn has a different flow for registering and logging in, but to keep from breaking out our form into login and signup for WebAuthn, we check if the login fails, and if so, we retry by registering the device.

 ```js
 async function handleLoginWithWebauthn(email) {